sepse/COVAir-Balkans/README.md

 All data processing, exploration and visualization will be conducted using Python notebooks hosted in [Google Colab](https://colab.research.google.com/).
 The material will be shared here and be available as a tool to further explore the topics and learn about air quality, COVID, data science and machine learning.

 New material will be posted as we go along.

+*"This project is financed under the TechCamp Kosovo small grant program, funded by the Bureau of Educational & Cultural Affairs through the U.S. Embassy Pristina, Kosovo, in partnership with FLOSSK."*